-It combines some of the best elements of Photoshop with a drag-and-drop functionality.
+It combines some of the best elements of Photoshop with drag-and-drop functionality.

 For every template, there are a variety of layouts, fonts, and backgrounds to choose from.
-And if you find yourself having trouble with a particular functionality, there are free tutorials to help you design better graphics.
+If you find yourself having trouble with particular functionality, there are free tutorials to help you design better graphics.

 For example, if you’re considering repurposing your most shared content for an infographic, there’s a tutorial for creating simple infographics with Canva.

-Here are ten websites to source free and premium stock photos you can use in your designs.
+Here are 11 websites to source free and premium stock photos you can use in your designs.